-Sample intercessions are provided for use during the Prayer of the Faithful during Masses on the weekend preceding the Solemnity of the Annunciation and on the solemnity itself.
+Sample intercessions are provided for use during the Prayer of the Faithful during Masses on the weekend of March 21-22 and on March 25.
 Schools can use these intercessions to mark the Solemnity of the Annunciation by praying together at the beginning of class.
-Families can include these intercessions in their regular prayers in the morning or evening, or before or after a family meal.
+Families can include these intercessions in their regular prayers in the morning, evening, or before or after a family meal.

-We would love to see how you and your family, parish, or school participate!
+We would love to see how your parish, school, or ministry observed the Solemnity of Annunciation and the anniversary of the Gospel of Life!

-Email us at prolife@usccb.org, or tag us on Facebook (@usccbrespectlife) or Twitter (@usccbprolife).
+Show us how you celebrated by emailing prolife@usccb.org or tag us on Facebook (@peopleoflife) or Twitter (@usccbprolife).